 Schools with Roots

 Education research shows that children learn best when their culture, local context and language are reflected in school curriculum.
 This has been shown to considerably raise aspirations, engagement and a sense of belonging .
-Today’s predominantly Eurocentric curriculum in the UK often doesn’t connect with the lived, cultural and historical experiences of a lot of pupils.
-Culturally responsive classrooms can allow for the deconstruction of harmful stereotypes and open space for positive self and cultural affirmations to be portrayed , this is more important than ever in the UK today.
+Today’s Eurocentric curriculum in the UK often doesn’t connect with the lived, cultural and historical experiences of children and young people.
+Culturally responsive and locally relevant pedagogies allow for the deconstruction of harmful stereotypes and create safer spaces for students to bring in learning experiences from outside the classroom.

-Unconsciously or consciously teachers can have low expectations of pupils based on their cultural or class backgrounds, and students have been shown to have a high awareness of teacher expectations .
+Unconsciously or consciously teachers can have low expectations of pupils based on their cultural or class backgrounds.
+This is picked up on by students who have been shown to have a high awareness of teacher expectations .
 Research has shown this has a hugely detrimental effect on pupils and their ability to have the opportunity to flourish and achieve well at school .

 Most schools say that they do not have an explicit plan for how they work with parents, and fewer than 10% of teachers have undertaken training on parental engagement.

-Government cuts of up to 60% to local authority budgets since 2010 mean councils have been forced to sell off libraries, parks, communities centres and thousands of public spaces for cost-cutting measures.
+Government cuts of up to 60% to local authority budgets since 2010 mean councils have been forced to sell closed, sold or reduced access to libraries, community and leisure centres and thousands of public spaces for cost-cutting measures.
 The devastating loss of vital community resources and spaces has hit marginalised communities the most.
-In this landscape primary schools remain as a place where parents regularly interact and engage, there is scope to explore how primary schools could feel more like a space of community care.
+In this landscape it is important to explore how schools can become community spaces where parents, carers and community members can regularly interact and engage.

 Gay, G. (2000).
 Culturally responsive teaching: Theory, research, and practice (2000)